theodore-decker/theodore-decker.github.io/index.md

 # Welcome

-I am a fourth year student at The Pennsylvania State University studying Security and Risk Analysis with a minor in Information Sciences and Technology.
+I am a graduate from The Pennsylvania State University with a bachelors of science in Security and Risk Analysis and a minor in Information Sciences and Technology.
 I am currently employed by Booz Allen Hamilton and am eager to expand my technical experience in the following years.
 Please check out some of my projects below and feel free to look into what I'm all about in the bio section!

 # Projects